MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

  **Synchronize all three addresses (Business, Home, Other) in Outlook contact**

-Choose this option to synchronize all three Outlook mailing address fields (Business, Home, and Other fields) between Customer Engagement and Outlook.
+Choose this option to synchronize all three Outlook mailing address fields (Business, Home, and other fields) between Customer Engagement and Outlook.

 > [!WARNING]
 >  Enabling this option can cause data loss if you have existing data.
 This is due to the remapping of the attributes for existing tracked contacts.
 We recommend you test this option prior to deployment to understand how the re-mapping affects your environment and your data.
 In most cases, you should have the full data in one side (normally in Customer Engagement) and have them sync to the other side (normally Outlook or Exchange).